2nolife/akka-ftp/README.md

 # Akka-FTP

 The Akka-FTP project is the reactive FTP server which uses Akka actors under the hood.
-It also provides the AngularJS web dashboard with Spray in the backend.
+It also provides the AngularJS web dashboard with Spray backend.
 Version 1.0 and the documantation expected to be released in December 2015.

 For details check out the [Akka-FTP blog](http://akka-ftp.blogspot.co.uk).